 Push-ups with chains make you work harder at your strongest point and have great carryover to the bench press, especially the top part of the movement (the lockout).

 It’s best to put the chains across your upper back.
 Draping them across your neck may cause excess strain.
 While Hugh Jackman is a fan, they might be a little risky!

 Probably the best way to add resistance to bodyweight exercises, a weighted vest makes functional movements more challenging in all the right ways.
 Try them with as many exercises as you can.

-82. Suspension Strap
+82. Suspension strap

-Performing a push-up holding onto the handles of a suspension strap like a TRX or Mostfit is one of the most challenging ways to add instability to your push-ups—after all, balancing off of two wibbly, wobbly handles suspended in air is no easy feat.
-Note that it’s also easy to turn these into deficit push-ups.
-(Although we wouldn’t exactly call them easy…)
+Performing a push-up while holding on to the handles of a suspension strap like a TRX or Mostfit is one of the most challenging ways to add instability to the move.
+After all, balancing on two wibbly-wobbly handles suspended in the air is no easy feat.